Champions Trophy in Dubai: India-Pakistan match tickets sold out in less than an hour

 After waiting in the queue for nearly an hour, cricket fans looking to book tickets for the India-Pakistan match faced sold-out categories.
 As of 4.56pm, tickets across all categories were sold out for the game between the cricket rivals.
 These included the 'Platinum category, priced at Dh2,000, and 'The Grand Lounge category, priced at Dh5,000.

 Air travel is not the only industry that could see price increases; hotels have been filling up fast.
-Luxury hospitality experiences are offering exclusive match-day screenings, themed menus, and entertainment.
-Luxury properties on Palm Jumeirah and Sheikh Zayed Road are seeing an increase in premium bookings, industry insiders earlier told Khaleej Times.
+Luxury hospitality experiences are offering exclusive match-day screenings, themed menus, and entertainment, and properties on Palm Jumeirah and Sheikh Zayed Road are seeing an increase in premium bookings, industry insiders earlier told Khaleej Times.

 ALSO READ: